coreos/docs/os/configuring-date-and-timezone.md

    Active: inactive (dead)
 ```

-### Recommended NTP Sources
+### Recommended NTP sources

-Unless you have a highly reliable and precise time server pool, use your cloud
-provider's NTP source, or, on bare metal, the default CoreOS NTP servers:
+Unless you have a highly reliable and precise time server pool, use your cloud provider's NTP source, or, on bare metal, the default CoreOS NTP servers:

 ```
 0.coreos.pool.ntp.org